agreatopportunity/Teranode_Monitor/README.md

-Here is a comprehensive, professional, and easy-to-follow `README.md` file for your project.

-I have structured it to guide the user from zero to a fully running dashboard, including optional steps for running it 24/7 as a background service.

----

 # ⛓️ Teranode Monitor - Enhanced Edition

 A visually stunning, Flask-based web dashboard to monitor your Bitcoin SV (BSV) Teranode. featuring a "Matrix" style aesthetic, floating blockchain animations, and real-time network statistics.